-Exploration evaluation costs was of \$7,895 for Q4 2023 compared to \$964 for Q4 2022.
-The Company continued with some initial exploration and evaluation work on Gronne Bjerg during the current quarter.
-The Company did not incur significant costs in the prior period in order to conserve cash.
+Exploration evaluation costs was of \$1,209 for Q1 2024 compared to \$1,068 for Q1 2023.
+The Company has commenced initial exploration and evaluation work on Gronne Bjerg during the current quarter.

 Total foreign exchange gain was not material in the current and prior periods as there were minimal number of foreign exchange transactions.